UNO CFAM College Bylaws

 Article IV.
 Campus/Community Responsibilities and General Education Requirements

 The college has on-going campus responsibilities in such areas as general education, graduate programs, teacher preparation, and Student Fee-Fund B programming, and community service responsibilities in such areas as outreach and service learning.
-In addition to supporting the academic mission of the College, Media Operations has responsibilities in community public service and campus-wide academic support.
+The college has additional responsibilities through KVNO Radio and UNO Television in community public service and campus-wide academic support.

 Each academic unit shall develop and adopt General Education distribution requirements consistent with the University of Nebraska at Omaha general education requirements and College of Communication, Fine Arts and Media guidelines and appropriate for their specific programs.